 This Forum promotes research, monitoring, training and an enhanced understanding of the effects of environmental (single or preferably multiple) stressors, both natural and anthropogenic, on aquatic organisms and communities.
 Investigations into stressor impacts range from empirical through to restoration and governance perspectives.
 The Forum is a centre for dialogue and networking and offers expertise, collaboration and advice.

-The Special Session was chaired by Forum Convenors Dr Frances Orton and Prof Karen Diele and hosted a total of 8 talks, a list of which can be seen below.
-The full-day Workshop was organised and led by Forum Steering Group members Prof Sinéad Collins and Dr Matt Wale.
+The Forum hosted a Special Session on “Multiple Stressors”, chaired by Forum Convenors Dr Frances Orton and Prof Karen Diele and hosted a total of 8 talks, a list of which can be seen below.
+The Forum also hosted a full-day Workshop “Designing multiple driver experiments” which was organised and led by Forum Steering Group members Prof Sinéad Collins and Dr Matt Wale.

 The Forum awarded 4 travel bursaries to representatives from Heriot-Watt University, the University of the West of Scotland, the University of Edinburgh and the University of Aberdeen.